The “Essentials”: our line even more accessible

 A shirt full of contrasts

-This is indeed a casual chic shirt, to be worn here also preferably tucked into the pants.
+This is indeed a casual chic shirt, which should also be worn preferably tucked into your trousers.

 The goal was to make a piece to wear in a dressy way, in order to contrast with the casual side of the material.

-I found it particularly interesting to use a material like cotton pique, decidedly casual, on a shirt with formal proportions.
+I found it particularly interesting to use a material like pique cotton, resolutely casual, on a shirt with formal proportions.

 The material is woven in Spain.
-And she then went to Tunisia.
-We don't necessarily know it, but specific expertise is required to work with quilted cotton , which is sometimes capricious under the needle. .
+And it is then assembled in Tunisia.
+We don't necessarily know it, but it takes specific expertise to work with pique cotton , which is sometimes capricious under the needle. .

-Given the few workshops agreeing to work on this material, the few that do so in Portugal are very expensive (it would surely have been more expensive than the Japan Line).
+Given the few workshops that accept to work this material, the few that do in Portugal are very expensive (it would surely have been more expensive than the Japan Line).

 But Alexandre found a workshop that enthusiastically welcomed our project.
-He is used to cotton pique.
+He is used to pique cotton.

 The design took a really long time, because in the prototypes we received, some were damaged in the machine.
-Each time we had to start all over again and find new material.
+We had to start all over again each time and find a new material.

-So we started again, until we finally found the shirt that suited us.
+So we started over, until we finally found the shirt that suited us.

-Casual chic model requires, you can wear your shirt with a suit.
-Its soft blue is easily suitable for a professional context and will slip under any blazer.
-The pique cotton and button-down collar subtly contrast with the formal side of the outfit, in the same vein as the derbies.
-With a buttoned collar, yes to the pocket square but no to the tie! ( BonneGueule navy jacket and pants, AppleWatch watch, Grenson derbies, Le Feuillet clutch)
+As a casual chic model, you can wear your shirt with a suit.
+Its soft blue is suitable for a professional context and will slip under any blazer.
+The pique cotton and button-down collar subtly contrast with the formal side of the outfit, in the same vein as derbies.
+With a button-down collar, yes to the pocket square but no to the tie!
+(BonneGueule navy jacket and pants , AppleWatch, Grenson derbies, Le Feuillet pocket square)

-Without a jacket it still works.
-The cut of the shirt, fitted just right, allows you to maintain an elegant look.
+Without a jacket, it still works.
+The cut of the shirt, fitted just the right amount, allows you to maintain an elegant look.

 men's pique shirt look

 More workwear now, Luca completes his shirt with a flight jacket.
-Little tip: the presence of a woolen collar adds volume and gives it a build.
-Moreover, we find the sure value of the khaki / blue association, almost infallible.
+Little tip: the presence of a wool collar brings volume and gives stature.
+Moreover, we find the sure value of the khaki / blue combination, almost infallible.
 Here, the gray jeans play a binding role, letting the other pieces "express themselves" fully.
 Finally, the boots finish the look with a nod to military inspirations.
 (La Panoplie jacket, BonneGueule gray jeans , Meermin boots, Gudule ring)

-Piqué cotton allows you to create interesting play on materials.
+Piqué cotton allows you to create interesting plays on materials.
 It will reveal all its relief superimposed on jackets with a smoother appearance.
 (SEIKO Watch)

 In a more adventurous spirit, Geoffrey puts on his shirt with a quilted vest.
-The well-washed jeans reinforce the raw inspirations, echoing the workboots, where the dressed wool of the sleeveless vest sets the whole apart.
+The well-washed jeans reinforce the raw inspirations, echoing the workboots, where the dressed wool of the sleeveless vest offsets the whole.
 It's all about contrasts!
 (Cadot vest, BonneGueule Kurabo jeans , Dr. Martens boots)

 men's pique cotton shirt

-For moments of relaxation, the blue shirt/jeans combo is enough.
+For relaxing moments, the shirt/blue jeans combo is enough.
 With this base, treat yourself to accessories!
-For this, Arnaud opts for some jewelry , as well as a cognac backpack which warms up the outfit.
+For this, Arnaud opts for some jewelry , as well as a cognac backpack that warms up the outfit.
 (Le Feuillet backpack, National Standard sneakers, BonneGueule Essentiels jeans)

 Much more than a simple variation

-It's the little brother of our gray stretch jeans.
-I'll tell you one thing: at first, I wasn't particularly excited.
-I even said to myself “Well it’s like stretch gray, but in blue”.
+This is the little brother of our stretch grey jeans.
+I'll tell you something: at first, I wasn't particularly excited.
+I even thought "Well, it's like the stretch grey, but in blue".

-And yet...
-When Alex gave me the prototype to test, without realizing it, I became quite attached to these little stretch blue jeans .
-Obviously for its comfort, but not only...
+And yet… When Alex gave me the prototype to test, without realizing it, I became quite attached to these little blue stretch jeans .
+Obviously for their comfort, but not only...

 A precise cut

-The last few small improvements to the fit have pleasantly surprised me, and I now find it to be one of the best-cut jeans I own (I've gotten a lot of compliments on it, in fact).
+The latest little improvements to the fit have pleasantly surprised me, and I now find it's one of the best-fitting jeans I own (I've gotten a lot of compliments on it).

-A modern cut, flattering the silhouette without restricting it.
+A modern cut, flattering the figure without constricting it.
 (Paire & Fils ankle boots)

-Small aesthetic detail: the interior seams have been taped.
+Small aesthetic detail: the interior seams have been braided.

 Ultimately, these jeans are for those of you who simply want a pair of jeans that are comfortable thanks to the 1% elastane, with a true semi-slim fit , and easy to wear in a variety of outfits .
 Quite simply.

-Note that like gray, it will relax a little.
+Note that like the gray, it will relax a little.
 Just take it slightly tight at first.

 Careful manufacturing

-It is made in Portugal, in the same workshop as our gray jeans and our standard selvedge jeans .
+It is made in Portugal, in the same workshop as our grey jeans, and our standard selvedge jeans .

-And the fabric comes from Türkiye, a country where we find great know-how in denim.
+And the fabric comes from Türkiye, a country where there is a lot of expertise in denim.

-Finally - and this is where I didn't expect it at all - I detect an interesting potential for fading in the canvas.
-Indeed, some corners of the back pockets have bleached slightly, and I think that in a few months, the fading will not be bad at all.
+Finally - and this is where I didn't expect it at all - I detect an interesting fading potential in the canvas.
+Indeed, some corners of the back pockets have slightly whitened, and I think that in a few months, the fading will be quite good.

-Giving free rein to his James Dean side, Luca combines his jeans with a white t-shirt, without forgetting the very badass boots that go with them.
-He finishes the ensemble with a beige wool hunting jacket, definitely adding some sparkle to the look.
+Letting his James Dean side run free, Luca pairs his jeans with a white t-shirt, not forgetting the badass boots that go with it.
+He finishes the ensemble with a beige wool hunting jacket, definitely giving the look some sparkle.
 (Gant Rugger jacket, Muji t-shirt, Meermin boots, neighbors' cat optional)

-Jeans, checked shirt, safari jacket...
-No doubt, it's a workwear look.
-Unsurprisingly, blue jeans fit perfectly here.
-Consider mustard-colored jackets, especially if they have a rich texture like here with coated cotton.
+Jeans, plaid shirt, safari jacket...
+There's no doubt about it, it's definitely a workwear look.
+Unsurprisingly, blue jeans fit perfectly into it.
+Think about mustard-colored jackets, especially if they have a rich texture like here with coated cotton.
 Rarer, they are no less easy to wear but will bring originality to your looks.
-On the other hand, it is better to go light on accessories when wearing these shades.
-A blue canvas bag does the job perfectly (Bastong Saharan, BonneGueule shirt - Japan Line, Rains bag)
+On the other hand, it's better to go light on accessories when wearing these shades.
+A blue canvas bag is perfect (Bastong safari jacket, BonneGueule - Japan Line shirt, Rains bag)

-Note: we would like to take this opportunity to thank Arnaud for taking part in the photos, as well as the Renaissance Hotel for welcoming us during the shoot.
+Note: we would like to take this opportunity to thank Arnaud for taking part in the photo shoot, as well as the Renaissance Hotel for welcoming us during the shoot.

 The Essentials line is now available